Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân ViệtBáo Dân Việt24/12/2024

 According to the genealogy of some families in Tay Ninh, Binh Tinh land (now An Tinh ward, Trang Bang town) is considered one of the places where Vietnamese people settled very early.
-Among them, the Pham family was one of the first families to reclaim this land.
+Among them, the Pham family was one of the first families to reclaim land in this land.

 img

-Following the old footsteps
+Following the past

 In the new land, there were many wild animals, and to this day, the folk song "crocodiles swim in the river, tigers roar in the forest" is still passed down.